yiisoft/yii2-docker/README.md

 ## Setup

     cp .env-dist .env

 Adjust the versions in `.env` if you want to build a specific version.

+If you want to add mysql and phpmyadmin support:

+    cp .env-dist.mysql-and-phpmyadmin .env

 > **Note:** Please make sure to use a matching combination of `DOCKERFILE_FLAVOUR` and `PHP_BASE_IMAGE_VERSION`